twerkface/sample-iot-SAMILightController/README.md

+**Note that this application is no longer current.
+An updated application for ARTIK Cloud can be found [here](https://github.com/artikcloud/tutorial-iot-control-light).**

 # Control an LED using Android App via SAMI

 Build a remote light control system using SAMI, LED, Raspberry Pi, and an Android application.
 The system contains the following components: